 Have you, or one of your children, ever had an ear infection?
-If so, you’ll know the urgency of treating the pain as quickly as possible.
+If so, you’ll know the urgency of treating the pain and inflammation as quickly as possible.
 Fortunately, homeopathy helps with that – even during the dead of night.
 All you need is a little knowledge of the basic remedies traditionally used by homeopaths for the problem.

 Aconite napellus (Acon.)